Cyber-Security-Certifications/eCPPTv2-Notes-AIO/README.md

-# eCPPTv2-AIO
+# eCPPTv2 Study Notes - AIO
-All packages, tools,wordlists and tutorials you need to pass eCPPTv2
+All packages, tools,wordlists and tutorials you need to pass eCPPTv2.
+Here I will share all the content you need to study and pass the eCPPTv2 exam.

+- Please don't ask solutions - I don't talk about the environments.
+- If you need Help understanding any topic, contact me on Discord.
+-

-## Certification Topics
+## Certification Info

 - [eLearnSecurity](https://elearnsecurity.com/product/ecpptv2-certification/)
 - [eLearnSecurity Certified Professional Penetration Tester (eCPPTv2)](https://elearnsecurity.com/product/ecpptv2-certification/)

 - Exam Prie $400

+## Certification Topics

 - Penetration testing processes and methodologies, against Windows and Linux targets
 - Vulnerability Assessment of Networks